Sprunkles137/yomih_sekiro/character_sheet.md

 ### Praying Strikes

 Step forward and jab with a open palm.
-This has little reach but comes out quick (4-5 frames) and has decent hitstun.
+Shorter reach and low damage, but comes out quick (4-5 frames) and has decent hitstun.

 - [ ] Implement.
 - [ ] Animate.
-- [ ] Button icon.
+- [x] Button icon.
 - [ ] Sound design.
 - [ ] Charge button performs the shoulder strike from Exorcism.
 More details below.
 - [ ] Can be followed up with itself to hit again, different animation.